BerkeleyHCI/edg-ide/ide-getting-started.md

 > With a relatively simple example like this, you may be wondering why this needs an HDL instead of a diagram with properties sheet interface that supports mathematical expressions.
 > That interface would have a few shortcomings:
-> - First, it would be less straightforward to support simple wrappers like `DigitalSource.from_supply`.
+> - First, it would be less straightforward to support wrappers like `DigitalSource.from_supply`.
->   While possible, these wrappers would likely need to be baked into the tool (and limited to what the tool designers support), instead of being user-defineable.
+>   While possible, these wrappers may need to be baked into the tool (and limited to what the tool designers support), instead of being user-defineable.
 > - Second, interfaces that don't allow multi-line code (think spreadsheets) generally have issues with duplication for re-use.
 >   While this example only had one port, consider if we had several outputs with the same electrical characteristics.
->   In code, we could define one port model and instantiate it multiple times, while the GUI equivalent is trickier.
+>   In code, we could define one port model and instantiate it multiple times, while the GUI may require repeating the definition several times.

 <details>
   <summary>At this point, your code and diagram might look like...</summary>